transkatgirl/Tapestry-Loom/README.md

 KoboldCpp is not recommended due to a lack of request queuing and a poor implementation of logprobs (the number of requested logprobs is entirely ignored).

+LM Studio is not recommended due to a lack of support for logprobs.

 The recommended CLI arguments for [llama-server](https://github.com/ggml-org/llama.cpp/tree/master/tools/server) are listed below:

 ```bash